+- .1 Use of the system.

 - .2 Navigation.

 - .3 Alarm system use.

-- .4 Manual control via VFD, motor starters, and control panels.
+- .5 Manual control via motor starters, and control panels.
 (Provide drawings / photos of control panels in manuals and via PowerPoint presentation)

-1.6 Monitoring Of Training
+1.6 MONITORING OF TRAINING

 - .1 Contract Administrator to monitor training program and may modify schedule and content. - .2 In the event that the Contract Administrator or City are unsatisfied with the training, make changes to the training program as required and repeat the training.